 1. if the other boat is beyond hailing distance, the protesting boat need not hail but she shall inform the other boat at the first reasonable opportunity;

 2. if the hull length of the protesting boat is less than 6 metres, she need not display a red flag;

 3. if the incident was an error by the other boat in sailing the course

 , she need not hail or display a red flag but she shall inform the other boat either before or at the first reasonable opportunity after the other boat finishes

 4. if at the time of the incident it is obvious to the protesting boat that a member of either crew is in danger, or that injury or serious damage resulted, the requirements of this rule do not apply to her, but she shall attempt to inform the other boat within the time limit of rule 61.3

 b.
-If the race committee or protest committee intends to protest a boat concerning an incident the committee observed in the racing area, it shall inform her after the race within the time limit of rule 61.3
+If the race committee, technical committee or protest committee intends to protest a boat concerning an incident the committee observed in the racing area, it shall inform her after the race within the time limit of rule 61.3

 .
 In other cases the committee shall inform the boat of its intention to protest as soon as reasonably possible.
 A notice posted on the official notice board within the appropriate time limit satisfies this requirement.

 c.
 If the protest committee decides to protest a boat under rule 60.3